Skip to main content

 • Fleming Island: A quieter, master-planned area featuring communities like Eagle Harbor.
 Average prices are roughly $338,100.

-• Green Cove Springs: Offers a peaceful, family-friendly atmosphere, low crime, and its well-known spring-fed pool.
+• Green Cove Springs: Offers a peaceful atmosphere and a well-known spring-fed pool.

 • Middleburg: Provides a suburban-rural setting with access to outdoor recreation along Black Creek.